 These awards are predicated on both individual and company performance, while creating incentives to help achieve our long-term goals and align employee interests with those of our shareholders.
-In particular, in the case of our CEO, the Compensation Committee prefers stock option grants to the CEO rather than more significantly increasing base pay or bonuses to a level that might be more commensurate with the market for chief executive talent.
-In light of the fact that our CEO's base pay is low, and the fact that he received no personal goal achievement bonus or restricted stock award, along with the Company's emphasis on incentive compensation, our CEO was granted the foregoing stock option award in 2015, which will only benefit him if our shareholders benefit as well.
+In particular, in the case of our CEO, the Compensation Committee prefers stock option grants rather than more significantly increasing base pay or bonuses to a level that might be more commensurate with the market for chief executive talent.
+In light of the fact that our CEO's base pay is low, and the fact that he received no personal goal achievement bonus or restricted stock award, along with the Company's emphasis on incentive compensation, our CEO was granted the foregoing stock option award in 2016, which will only benefit him if our shareholders benefit as well.

 Our Employee Stock Option Plan, as amended and restated, makes stock options generally available to all of our salaried employees.
-All options are granted to employees around the end of the quarter in which their anniversary date of employment occurs at scheduled meetings of the Compensation Committee (except in the case of named executive officer stock option grants, which are done when approved by the entire Board of Directors as discussed above).
-Stock options are only granted at their fair market value on the date of Compensation Committee (except named executive officer stock option grants, being reviewed and approved by the Compensation Committee (except named executive officer stock option grants, which are only granted at their fair market value on the date approved by the entire Board).
+All options are granted to employees around the end of the quarter in which their anniversary date of employment occurs at scheduled meetings of the Compensation Committee (except in the case of named executive officer stock option grants, which are done when approved by the entire Board of Directors as discussed herein).
+Stock options are only granted at their fair market value on the date of Compensation Committee meetings with all such grants being reviewed and approved by the Compensation Committee (except named executive officer stock option grants, which are only granted at their fair market value on the date approved by the entire Board).
 Generally, stock option awards to officers have a seven-year term and become exercisable (as long as employment continues), for 20 percent of the shares on each anniversary of the grant date commencing on the first anniversary of the grant date, although a five-year term might be used in order to accommodate certain circumstances.
 Stock options for other employees generally carry a five- to seven-year term and similarly vest over time.

-Restricted stock awards are granted at the discretion of the Compensation Committee at scheduled meetings of the Compensation Committee (except in the case of named executive officers restricted stock awards, which are made when approved by the entire Board of Directors, as noted below).
-Historically, grants of restricted stock to eligible employees have been considered once every three years for each eligible employee.
-Beginning in February 2016, the Compensation Committee expects to grant restricted stock awards annually for non-CEO named executive officers at the time of the reviews of such individuals (and annually for certain other officers as well).
-Usually, these share grants are restricted for five years from the date of grant, and as such are viewed as an important retention tool.
+Restricted stock awards are granted at the discretion of the Compensation Committee at scheduled meetings of the Compensation Committee (except in the case of named executive officer restricted stock awards which are made when approved by the entire Board of Directors as noted herein).
+Historically, grants of restricted stock to eligible employees, including executive officers, are considered once every three years for each eligible employee.
+The Compensation Committee now grants restricted stock awards annually for non-CEO named executive officers at the time of the reviews of such individuals.
+Usually these share grants are restricted for five years from the date of grant, and as such are viewed as a retention tool.
 Dividends are paid on restricted shares so granted if, and to the extent, we pay dividends on our common stock.
 The vesting schedules associated with stock option and restricted stock awards, in part, discourage excessive and unnecessary risk-taking (especially when considered in connection with the stock ownership guidelines for executive officers).